flanagancd68/talmidimway/content/tour/why-go.md

     * _Trip Cancellation_ Insurance would reimburse losses for **covered** cancellation reasons.
     * There is a difference between _medical_ and cancellation insurance.
     * We recommend both as frequently, US-based health insurance is not valid overseas.
-    * Visit our official pages at [GTI Tours](https://gtitours.org/trip/cbcbonham) for more information.

       </small>